 I was born in Tashkent, Uzbekistan when it was just barely out of the Soviet era.
 My childhood was spent in Queens, the largest borough of New York City and a uniquely diverse place to grow up.
 I’m a New Yorker at heart but I now call south Florida home.

 What’s this website?

 You may have landed here accidentally by a wrong turn in the space-time vortex.
 Or you found me on Instagram.
 Please let me know either way!

 I started this blog in part to keep track of some of the moments in my life.
-Over the past several years I have: been a college student, got married, worked at a newspaper, traveled to new places, learned to cook, left my office to work in my living room.
-Among other things.
+Since then I have been married, become a mother, traveled to new places, worked as a reporter, worked in tech, and started lots of ‘to-do’ lists for the future.